How to Create an Intent Adapter using Router's CCIF

 Functions

-execute: This function has to be present in every adapter contract and is expected to handle the data received from the multi caller contract (BatchTransaction contract).
-It parses the input, ensures the correct value is passed, and executes the _stake function.
+: This function has to be present in every adapter contract and is expected to handle the data received from the multi caller contract (BatchTransaction contract).
+It parses the input, ensures the correct value is passed, and executes the _stake function._stake

 Step 4: Customize for Your Protocol